Space City Swing NIETOC TFA Invitational

 Clash is good.
 I am deeply unsympathetic to strategies that try to avoid engagement.

 Line by line is preferable to long overviews.
-30-45 seconds is the max overview l think has any sort of utility.
+30-45 seconds is the max overview l think has any sort of utility, provided that the focus is judge instruction or impact comparison.
 There has never been an instance where a separate sheet for an overview has been necessary or helpful.

 Please, I am begging you, learn to flow.
 If you have to waste cx flow checking, speaks will drop.

 Beyond these preferences, don’t overadapt.
-Do your thing, do it well, and have fun.
+Debate is for debaters, so do your thing, do it well, and have fun.

-You should have some relationship to the topic, identify a significant harm or set of harms that is inherent to the status quo, and propose a method that solves or starts to solve the problem(s) you’ve identified.
+You should have a clearly articulated relationship to the current topic, identify a significant harm or set of harms that is inherent to the status quo, and propose a method that solves or starts to solve the problem(s) you’ve identified.
 I am open to various approaches to satisfying these burdens but if I vote for you I should be able to explain my ballot in those terms.

 Regardless of style, consistent and compelling narratives are key if you want to win while affirming.